comprna/SUPPA/README.md

         - Boundary type (only used for local AS events).
 Options: S -- Strict (Default) V -- Variable

 - **-t** | **--threshold**: THRESHOLD
         - Variability treshold (Default: 10nt.
-Only used forlocal AS events).
+Only used for local AS events).
 In case of strict boundaries this argument is ignored

 - **-l**  | **--exon-length**: (only used for local AS events).
 Defines the number of nucleotides to display in the output GTF.
 (Default: 100 nt)